open-ephys/gui-docs/source/User-Manual/Recording-data/NWB-format.rst

 	                ./description: metadata description (text attr)
 	                ./identifier: metadata identifier (text attr)

-For writing messages, we use the NWB `AnnotationSeries`:
+For writing messages, we use the NWB :code:`AnnotationSeries`:

 .. code-block::